 $ tcpdump -r /path

-I hope that Linux network commands we’ve discussed in this post could help you diagnose some of your network problems and take the right decision.
+I hope that Linux network commands we’ve discussed in this post could help you troubleshooting some of your network problems and take the right decision.